-- A. Applications for a Temporary Restraining Order ("TRO").
+A. Applications for a Temporary Restraining Order ("TRO").
 A party must confer with his or her adversary before making an application for a TRO unless the requirements of Federal Rule of Civil Procedure 65(b) are met.
 As soon as a party decides to seek a TRO, he or she must call Chambers at (212) 805-6350 to schedule a time to present its application to the Court and state clearly whether (1) he or she has notified the adversary, and whether the adversary consents to temporary injunctive relief; or (2) the requirements of Rule 65(b) are satisfied and no notice is required.
-If a party's adversary has been notified but does not consent to temporary injunctive relief, the party seeking a restraining order must bring the application to the Court at a time mutually agreeable to the party and its adversary, so that the Court may have the benefit of advocacy from both sides in deciding whether to grant temporary injunctive relief. - B. Unpublished Cases.
-The Court prefers that references to unpublished cases include citations to Westlaw, where possible and not unduly burdensome.
+If a party's adversary has been notified but does not consent to temporary injunctive relief, the party seeking a restraining order must bring the application to the Court at a time mutually agreeable to the party and its adversary, so that the Court may have the benefit of advocacy from both sides in deciding whether to grant temporary injunctive relief.